 To support this kind of sequences, there are 2 approaches:

-1. Apply saturation control to every separate send
+1. Apply saturation control to every separate Send

-In case the messages in each journey can exist on their own, it may make sense to apply saturation control to each send.
+In case the messages in each journey can exist on their own, it may make sense to apply saturation control to each Send.
 This means that Engage could decide to exclude contacts from some of the messages in the sequence.
 Hence, there is no guarantee contacts will receive all messages from the sequence.

 To do this: add a DESelect Engage decision split in front of every send activity in your journey.
-Link each activity to a different campaign without send date in Engage.
-You could decide to name your campaigns as '<campaign name> <send 1 name>', <campaign name> <send 2 name>' etc. For the example from above, names could be: 'Welcome journey email 1', 'Welcome journey email 2', 'Welcome journey sms 1'.
+Link each activity to a different Send without send date in Engage.
+You could decide to name your Sends as '<campaign name> <send 1 name>', <campaign name> <send 2 name>' etc. For the example from above, names could be: 'Welcome journey email 1', 'Welcome journey email 2', 'Welcome journey sms 1'.

 When the different messages in a journey belong together, you'll want to make sure that everybody who enters the journey receives all messages in the journey.